DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in Story Points - 1

 G.
-a) Title - User Interface - Add Patient health history information
+a) Title - Add health history information
 b) User story opening sentence - As a patient I want to add personal health history so that there is a record of my vaccinations, medications, past health history, and other relevant information for the doctor to refer to during my visit. c)Additional Details - The patient will be able to enter the required health related history which can be used by the doctor for a better treatment.
 d) Estimated in Story Points - 1